2blnot2b/SE14_AI-Basics/README.md

 ## Projects

-- Tic Tac Toe - Implementation of minimax and alpha-beta pruning algorithms to solve "adversarial search and games" problem
+- Tic-Tac-Toe - Implementation of minimax and alpha-beta pruning algorithms to solve "adversarial search and games" problem
 - Knights and Knaves - Implementation of a knowledge-based agent: How to make our AI reasons logically
 - Crosswords - Implementation of backtracking search algorithm to solve the constaint satisfaction problems
 - Nim - Implementation of reinforcement learning algorithm